-Condom use among men who have sex with men
+Condom use among gay and other men who have sex with men

 Progress in preventing exposure to HIV among men who have unprotected anal sex with a male partner

 Condoms can substantially reduce the risk of sexually transmitting HIV.
 Consistently and correctly using condoms is therefore important for men who have sex with men because of the high risk of HIV transmission during unprotected anal sex.
 In addition, men who have anal sex with other men may also have female partners, who could become infected as well.
 Condom use with the most recent male partner is considered a reliable indicator of longer-term behaviour.